sumn2u/learn-javascript/en/interview-questions/basic-level.md

 ->test () and exec () are RegExp expression methods used in javascript.
 ->We'll use exec () to search a string for a specific pattern, and if it finds it, it'll return the pattern directly; else, it'll return an 'empty' result.
 ->We will use a test () to find a string for a specific pattern.
 It will return the Boolean value 'true' on finding the given text otherwise, it will return 'false'

+### 2.7.
+What is the difference between Function declaration and Function expression?

+**Answer**

+->**Function declaration**:
+a).Declared as a separate statement within the main JavaScript code . b).Can be called before the function is defined. c).Offers better code readability and better code organization. d).Example: function abc() {
+    return 5;
+}
+->**Function expression**:
+a).Created inside an expression or some other construct. b).Created when the execution point reaches it; can be used only after that. c).Used when there is a need for a conditional declaration of a function. d).Example: var a = function abc() {
+    return 5;
+}

+### 2.8.
+What are the arrow functions in JavaScript?

+**Answer**

+->Arrow functions are a short and concise way of writing functions in JavaScript.
+The general syntax of an arrow function is as below: const helloWorld = () => {
+  console.log("hello world!");
+};

+### 2.9.
+Passed by value and passed by reference :

+**Answer**

+->Passed By Values Are Primitive Data Types.
+Consider the following example:

+Here, the a=432 is a primitive data type i.e. a number type that has an assigned value by the operator.
+When the var b=a code gets executed, the value of ‘var a’ returns a new address for ‘var b’ by allocating a new space in the memory, so that ‘var b’ will be operated at a new location.

+Example:

+var a = 432;

+var b = a;

+Passed_by_values_new

+#Passed by References Are Non-primitive Data Types.
+Consider the following example:

+The reference of the 1st variable object i.e. ‘var obj’ is passed through the location of another variable i.e. ‘var obj2’ with the help of an assigned operator.

+Example:

+var obj = { name: "Raj", surname: "Sharma" };

+var obj2 = obj;

 # 3. Data Types and Operator